franz-dc/react-multi-search/README.md

   - `Dispatch<SetStateAction<T[]>> | Dispatch<SetStateAction<Record<string, T[]>>>`
   - setState function to update the filtered data.
-  - Since this is a headless hook, the filtered data should be managed by the consuming component.
+  - Since this is a headless hook, the filtered data should be managed by the consuming component for reusability.

 - [`fields`](#field-options) (required)